Shoplifting In Ohio

-When I was an undergraduate student at The Ohio State University, I worked as a store detective at a department store in Columbus.
-I underwent extensive training regarding retail loss prevention and apprehending shoplifters.
-This training and employment gave me unique experience with these types of cases.
-As an attorney, I have represented many clients charged with shoplifting since 1997.Shoplifting Incidents Leading To Criminal Charges
+When Shawn Dominy was an undergraduate student at The Ohio State University, he worked as a store detective at a department store in Columbus.
+He underwent extensive training regarding retail loss prevention and apprehending shoplifters.
+This training and employment gave him unique experience with these types of cases.
+Since 1997, the Dominy Law Firm has represented many clients charged with shoplifting.

 Ohio law authorizes retail stores to detain individuals suspected of shoplifting.
 Sometimes when a person is apprehended for shoplifting, the store does not involve the police or file charges.
 Other times, however, charges are filed.
 Different stores have different policies to determine whether charges will be filed.
 For example, some stores prosecute everyone apprehended, while others consider the value of the stolen items, whether you were uncooperative, and whether you had identification.
 If you are apprehended for shoplifting in Columbus or central Ohio and charges are filed, you may want to hire a good criminal defense lawyer to help you protect your record and reputation.

 Criminal Charges For Shoplifting In Columbus And Central Ohio

 If charges are filed, the offense charged is Theft (there is no crime in Ohio called “shoplifting”).
 Theft is generally defined as exerting control over another’s property without their consent.
 A charge of Theft may be a misdemeanor or a felony, depending on the value of the stolen merchandise.
 People charged with shoplifting are sometimes also charged with additional offenses.
 For example, if you were uncooperative, you may be charged with Disorderly Conduct.
 If you gave false information, you may be charged with Falsification or Obstructing Official Business.
 If you used a razor or other tool to remove items from their packages, you may be charged with Possessing Criminal Tools.